TeamRedDragon/RedDragon-Marvelous-Machines/README.md

 * Stone breaker: Allows building an automated cobblestone generator using water and lava.
 * Block breaker: A more advanced stone breaker!
 Allows breaking almost any block right in front of the machine.
 Use it wisely.

-# Part of the RedDragon bundle
+# Part of the RedDragon mod pack
 Feel free to check our companion mods that are designed to work closely together:

 * RedDragon Gorgeous Greens